Ideas to save you time, money, and help

 And hang on to old wrapping paper.
 It can replace packing paper.
 Great for packing away fragile Christmas decor

 I HATE ironing.
 In fact, I hate it so much, I became an organizer to avoid dreaded housework like ironing.
 I remove clothes as soon as the dryer stops.
 I recently had a delicate blouse that would not iron well.
 I was ready to donate it but first tried this new product.
 It ironed beautifully!
 I was thrilled.
 It saved the blouse and my sanity!
-Try Downy WrinkleGuard for yourself!
+Try Downy WrinkleGuard liquid and dryer sheets for yourself!

 My new favorite cleaning product since the Covid-19 pandemic of 2020.
 EnviroScrubs from Norwex.
 Needs no chemicals to clean.
 Just water.
 I keep them handy in my kitchen for frequently wiping everything down.
 The Norwex BacLock® Microfiber has the ability to remove up to 99% of bacteria from a surface when following the proper care and use instructions.
 You can have a healthy home without chemicals thanks to Norwex!